rogerio-jose-gastao/BookDashPy/README.md

 # BookDashPy

-A book dashboard build with python and streamlit
+A top best-seller books in Amazon dashboard

+##Libraries used

+- Streamlit
+- Plotly
+- Pandas